rudrajyotiroy/cache_coherence_murphi/notes.md

 Dir_SM_A is waiting for response from Proc_3 (IM_D)
 Wrong pcnt action - solved

-GetM is blocking fwd-port.
+GetM is blocking request-port in SM_A.
 So cannot Nack to GetS.
 Without Nack Proc_2 cannot move from IS_D